 - A Bachelor's degree in social work, sociology, psychology, family ecology, consumer/community services, family studies, family and/or child development, guidance/school counseling, counseling psychology, education, public health, human services, or criminal justice.

-- Certified as a Prevention Consultant or Prevention Specialist (CPC-R or CPS) or
+- Must have registered development plan within 30 days of employment to be certified as a Prevention Consultant or Prevention Specialist (CPC-R or CPS)

 - Possess a valid motor vehicle operator license.